Great Smoky Mountains: Geography

 The Great Smoky Mountains stretch from the Pigeon River in the northeast to the Little Tennessee River in the southeast.
 The northwestern half of the range gives way to a series of elongate ridges known as the "Foothills," the outermost of which include Chilhowee Mountain and English Mountain.
 The range is roughly bounded on the south by the Tuckasegee River and to the southeast by Soco Creek and Jonathan Creek.
-The Great Smokies comprise parts of Blount County, Sevier County, and Cocke County in Tennessee and Swain County and Haywood County in North Carolina.
+The Smokies comprise parts of Blount County, Sevier County, Monroe County and Cocke County in Tennessee and Swain County and Haywood County in North Carolina.

 The sources of several rivers are located in the Smokies, including the Little Pigeon River, the Oconaluftee River, and Little River.
 Streams in the Smokies are part of the Tennessee River watershed and are thus entirely west of the Eastern Continental Divide.
 The largest stream entirely within the park is Abrams Creek, which rises in Cades Cove and empties into the Chilhowee Lake impoundment of the Little Tennessee River near Chilhowee Dam.

 Other major streams include Hazel Creek and Eagle Creek in the southwest, Raven Fork near Oconaluftee, Cosby Creek near Cosby, and Roaring Fork near Gatlinburg.
 The Little Tennessee River passes through five impediments along the range's southwestern boundary, namely Tellico Lake, Chilhowee Lake, Calderwood Lake, Cheoah Lake, and Fontana Lake.